IndexMaker/index-maker/README.md

 ### EVM Network

-The goal is to have fully functiona chain integration so that we can receive on-chain events and invoke on-chain smart-contract methods.
+The goal is to have fully functional chain integration so that we can receive on-chain events and invoke on-chain smart-contract methods.

 We will use Alloy framework to provide interop with EVM chains, and on top of that we will provide Chain Connector implementation that will emit application events, and will provide application level methods, that will translate